 As a company incorporates this technology, it must provide training for its staff so that it can bring real value, and thus make Data Democratization highly efficient.

 Tech Innovation Propelling Data Democratization

 Data Democratization continues to be attractive due to the immense amount of data created, which is often referred to as Big Data.
-As technological advancements take place, there have been multiple emerging tech innovations that are helping non-technical people make sense of the information.
+As technological advancements take place, there have been multiple emerging tech innovations that are helping non-technical people make sense of information.
 The following are examples of such tech innovations:

 1. Cloud Storage

-Organizations are using Cloud storage as the central location for holding data, and thus are avoiding data silos that prevented implementation of Data Democratization in the past.
+Organizations are using Cloud storage as the central location for holding data, and thus are avoiding data silos that prevented the implementation of Data Democratization in the past.
 To heighten security, the Database Management security features masking or encryption of the data.

 2. Data Federation Software